iBeanSoftware/iBS_LIB/README.md

 //------------------------------------------------------------------------

 //UTF-8_String.h - Is a header you can drop in your project to have access to a collection vector safe structures that can do many things with iBean Software's UTF-8 formatted structures that can convert from any type of char used to create a cross platform C++ programmer's UTF-8 tool kit.
-Newer Bata Version located: https://github.com/NashBean/UTF-8_Vector/blob/master/Uchar.h
+Older Uchar.h Version located: https://github.com/NashBean/UTF-8_Vector/blob/master/Uchar.h

 //------------------------------------------------------------------------
     struct  u8char  //Changed struct name to match C++ standerds